-- A. Shoreline developments shall comply with all dimensional requirements of the Malden Municipal Code. - B. When a development or use is proposed that does not comply with the dimensional performance standards of this SMP, such development or use can only be authorized by approval of a Shoreline Variance. - C. There shall be a 35-foot maximum building height for all structures, except that utility facilities and bridges are not required to meet this standard.
-To exceed 35 feet, an applicant must comply with the following criteria: - 1.
-Demonstrate overriding considerations of the public interest will be served; and - Demonstrate that the proposal will not obstruct the view of a substantial number of residences on areas adjoining such shorelines or impair views from public lands or impair scenic vistas.
+- To preserve the existing and planned character of the shoreline consistent with the purposes of the shoreline environment designations, development standards are provided in Table 4.11-1.
+In addition, shoreline developments shall comply with all other dimensional requirements of the Palouse Municipal Code. - B. When a development or use is proposed that does not comply with the dimensional performance standards of this SMP, such development or use can only be authorized by approval of a Shoreline Variance.

+1 Utility facilities and bridges are not required to meet the 35 foot height limit standard.

+2 If a property has an underlying zoning classification pursuant to PMC Title 17 that allows buildings taller than 35 feet, a building or structure may be constructed on that property to the height limit of the underlying zone, subject to the applicant demonstrating the following to the satisfaction of the SMP Administrator:

+a.
+Demonstrates overriding considerations of the public interest will be served; and, b.
+Demonstrates that the proposal will not obstruct the view of a substantial number of residences on areas adjoining such shorelines or impair views from public lands or impair scenic vistas.

-Water-oriented structures shall be allowed to exceed a height of thirty-five (35) feet without a Shoreline Variance when the need for the increased height of the proposed structure is demonstrated and is limited to the minimum height necessary to serve the intended purpose.
+- C. Water-oriented structures shall be allowed to exceed a height of thirty-five (35) feet without a Shoreline Variance when the need for the increased height of the proposed structure is demonstrated and is limited to the minimum height necessary to serve the intended purpose.
 Such structures may include, but are not limited to, cranes or other facilities designed to move or place products, fixed loading facilities that must provide clearance over vessels, storage facilities such as grain elevators, as well as accessory features such as lighting required for operations.
-All other structures must apply for a Shoreline Variance, and also meet standard Shoreline Variance criteria (Subsection 7.6(H)).

-D. Shoreline buffers: See Subsection 5.D(3) of this Appendix B.
+All other structures must apply for a Shoreline Variance, and also meet standard Shoreline Variance criteria (Subsection 7.6(H)). - D. Shoreline buffers: See Section 5.D of Appendix B (Shoreline Critical Areas Policies and Regulations).

-5. Shoreline Use Policies and Regulations
+4. Shoreline Use Policies and Regulations

-5.1 AGRICULTURE
+4.1 AGRICULTURE